EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

  * Some spacelike signatures are compatible with a SPS zero order term.
  * Some timelike signatures are compatible with a SPS zero order term.

-NOTE: there are still some known and suspected shortcomings and bugs in this code; this section is all quite tentative
+NOTE: there are still some known and suspected shortcomings and bugs in the code relating to SPS terms; and conclusions regarding SPS are all quite tentative